KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 Flags | `uint16` | `0` No flag, `0x8000` Meta data present

-## Meta data
+# Metadata

 This section is only present if `DracoHeader.Flags` contains the flag `0x8000`.
-It contains a list of meta-data records which relate to specific attributes and a global meta data record.
-Each meta data record contains a name-value pair list together with a list of sub meta data records, forming a meta data record tree.
-Each sub meta data record is a name-meta-data pair.
-The `i`'th  attribute meta data record relates the attribute referenced by the `i`'th attribute meta data id.
+It contains a list of metadata records which relate to specific attributes and a global metadata record.
+Each meta data record contains a name-value pair list together with a list of sub metadata records, forming a metadata record tree.
+Each sub metadata record is a name-metadata pair.
+The `i`'th  attribute metadata record relates the attribute referenced by the `i`'th attribute metadata id.

 To avoid ambiguities, each id inside the attribute meta data id array must be unique.
 Otherwise, multiple meta data records would relate to the same attribute.

 Name | Type
 -|-
-Count of meta data records | `var32`
+Count of metadata records | `var32`
 Array of attribute meta data ids | `var32[]`
-Array of attribute meta data records | `Metadata[]` Global meta data | `Metadata`
+Array of attribute meta data records | `Metadata[]` Global metadata | `Metadata`

-`Metadata` designates a single meta data record.
-Each record can contain zero or more name-value entries. `Metadata` is a recursive type as it can contain zero or more sub meta data records where each sub meta data record is a name-meta data pair.
+`Metadata` designates a single metadata record.
+Each record can contain zero or more name-value entries.
+`Metadata` is a recursive type as it can contain zero or more sub metadata records where each sub metadata record is a name-metadata pair.

 `Metadata`:

-- Count of entries: `var32`
+- Number of entries: `var32`
 - Entry array:
 	- Name size: `uint8`
 	- Name: `int8[]`
 	- Value size: `uint8`
 	- Value: `int8[]`
-- Count of sub meta data records: `var32`
+- Number of sub metadata records: `var32`
 - Sub meta data array:
 	- Name size: `uint8`
 	- Name: `int8[]`
-	- Sub meta data: `Metadata` (Here, the type recurses.
+	- Sub metadata: `Metadata` (Here, the type recurses.
 This is not a reference or index.)